TurnTable904/gop/local/README.md

 # Local Stack

 ## Requirements
-- git
+- Git
-- docker 18 or higher, with docker-compose
+- Docker 18 or higher, with docker-compose
-- node 10.x or higher, with npm and npx
+- Node.js 10.x or higher, with npm and npx
-- port 8080 open
+- Port 8080 open

 ### Extra requirements for Windows
-- Windows 10 Pro (needed for Docker)
+- Windows 10 Pro with Hyper-V enabled (for Docker)
 - PowerShell

-## Creating an alias
+## Before installing

+### Windows line endings
+Git on Windows defaults `core.autocrlf` setting to `true`, which causes installation, provisioning and entry-point scripts to become corrupted with Windows-style line endings.

+Before installing Minds, make sure you change it to `input` either globally **BEFORE** downloading the repositories (1); or by setting it when cloning (2).

+(1): `git config --global core.autocrlf input`

+(2): `git clone [repo] --config core.autocrlf=input`

+If you already downloaded Minds repositories, you'll have to either download it again, or do a hard reset in all the repositories, as seen on https://stackoverflow.com/a/10118312.

+## Run-from-anywhere aliases
 This is an optional step, but all examples in this document will be using the alias.

 ### Linux/macOS